Aalyahmonday/ytbplus/FAQ.md

 - If you have a paid developer account, take a look at [SignTools](https://github.com/SignTools/SignTools).
 With some effort, you can fix push notifications.

 ***
-### Q: What is the difference between uYou normal download and uYou Local download?
+### Q: What is the difference between uYou normal download and uYouLocal download?
 ❖ MiRO explained it [here](https://www.reddit.com/r/jailbreak/comments/p5jekg/update_uyou_added_uyoulocal_feature_and_much_more/)
+❖ Unfortunately, uYouLocal download is not working atm.

 ***
 ### Q: Slow download speed?